rsyslog/rsyslog/source/droppriv.rst

 However, if a startup as root is required, you can use the
 $PrivDropToGroup and $PrivDropToUser config directives to specify a group and/or user that rsyslogd should drop to after initialization.
-Once this happend, the daemon runs without high privileges (depending, of course, on the permissions of the user account you specified).
+Once this happens, the daemon runs without high privileges (depending, of course, on the permissions of the user account you specified).

 There is some additional information available in the `rsyslog